state-less/react-server-docs-md/src/pages/Components.md

 Using this approach, you can write fully server authoritative applications that require little to no client-side logic.
 While it's possible to write client-side logic, it's not necessary to create a fully server authoritative application.

+### Destruction

+There are occasions where components are being created dynamically, such as mapping an array to components which is very common in React.
+Rendering components dynamically will lead to dangling states if you don't clean them up.

+Suppose you have a comments section like on this page.
+When an admin deletes a comment, the up and downvotes for the comment are no longer needed.
+This is something React Server does not automatically take care of.
+There is no garbage collection mechanism because we can't now when a state might be needed again.
+So you need to actively delete states once they are no longer needed.

+You don't have to dispose of single states manually, you can destroy a component and it will delete any state that has been created within its context.
+Destroying a component will delete all states that have been created for any client.

+If you are using an in memory store, the value of the state is lost and can not be recovered.

+You can simply call the `destroy` function exposed by `@state-less/react-server` to destroy the current component.
+Note that you somehow render it again, all states will be recreated with their initial values.
+Any prior value is lost.
+Even if the component shares the exact same key.

 In summary, server-side components offer a powerful way to create dynamic, interactive web applications.
-They allow the client to interact with server-side data and logic using `<React />` as a seamless isomorphic interface.
+They allow the client to interact with server-side data and logic using React as a seamless isomorphic interface.
 ## Usage

 To render a serverside component, all you need to do is write a function.